riemann/riemann-tools/README.markdown

-Reimann Tools
+Riemann Tools
 =============

-Tiny programs to submit events to Reimann.
+Tiny programs to submit events to Riemann.

-Reimann-health, for example, submits events about the current CPU, load, memory, and disk use.
+Riemann-health, for example, submits events about the current CPU, load, memory, and disk use.
 Bench submits randomly distributed metrics for load testing.
 I've got a whole bunch of these internally for monitoring Redis, Riak, queues, etc. Most have internal configuration dependencies, so it'll be a while